greatscottgadgets/greatfet/firmware/README.md

 https://developer.arm.com/open-source/gnu-toolchain/gnu-rm

-Most Linux distributions maintain a package for the toolchain; this is the peferred method of installation.
+Most Linux distributions maintain a package for the toolchain; this is the preferred method of installation.
 For example, on Debian based systems:
 ```
 sudo apt-get install gcc-arm-none-eabi
 ```